-Recognizing the well documented instability of enzymes toward ambient conditions,30 we chose to address this potential limitation by immobilizing the present enzymes in an agarose gel.
+Recognizing the well-documented instability of enzymes under ambient conditions,30 we chose to address this potential limitation by immobilizing the aforementioned enzymes in an agarose gel.
 Our data indicate that the performance of the AChE detection assay in an agarose gel is near-identical to its performance in solution.
-DNT and NP behaved similarly to TNT, having no effect on the quinoneimine dye development (Figure 3).
-Importantly, the absorption spectrum after gel development highlights the selectivity of our approach and confirms that the increase in the absorption at 510 nm can be solely attributed to the formation of the quinoneimine dye (Figure 3c).
-The only notable difference from the solution-based assay, that we attribute to the increased viscosity of the gel medium, is gel-encapsulation slowed the dye development and extended the time necessary to visually differentiate PX and TNT to approximately 10 minutes.
+TNT, DNT and NP behaved similarly, having no effect on the quinoneimine dye development, while PX effectively inhibited dye formation (Figure 3a,b).
+Importantly, the absorption spectrum after gel development highlights the selectivity of our approach and confirms that the increase in absorption at 510 nm can be solely attributed to the formation of the quinoneimine dye (Figure 3c).
+The only notable difference from the solution-based assay, which we attribute to the increased viscosity of the gel medium, is that gelencapsulation slowed the dye development and extended the time necessary for visual differentiation of PX and TNT to approximately 10 minutes.
 Furthermore, the added stability provided by the gel scaffold increases the longevity and portability of the assay and is expected to facilitate effective field deployment.

 Figure 3.
-The gel-stabilized acetylcholine detection assay (a) expressed as the quinoneimine dye $(\lambda{abs,max} = 510 \text{ nm})$ formed over time (n=3), (b) a visual representation of such, and (c) the absorption spectrum after 50 minutes of development.
+The gel-stabilized acetylcholine detection assay (a) expressed as the quinoneimine dye ($\lambda{abs,max} = 510 \text{ nm}$) formed over time (n=3), (b) a visual representation of such, and (c) the absorption spectrum after 50 minutes of development.
 For triplicate results, the average and standard deviation were plotted.

-To summarize, we have confirmed that our SiQD/FP luminescence-based sensor is sensitive to NAEs such as TNT, DNT and NP.
-Further, a secondary enzymatic assay can be used to obtain accurate and timely differentiation of hazardous nitroaromatic explosives and nerve agents.
-This proof-of-concept work demonstrate the versatility of combining SiQD luminescence sensors with enzymatic colorimetric sensors in the detection and differentiation of chemically similar analytes.
+To summarize, we have confirmed that our aqueous SiQD/FP photoluminescence-based sensor is sensitive to NAEs such as TNT, DNT and NP.
+Further, a secondary, colorimetric enzymatic assay was employed to obtain accurate and timely differentiation of hazardous nitroaromatic explosives from chemically similar nerve agents.
+The photoluminescent sensor responds immediately to indicate the presence of a nitroaromatic molecule and the colorimetric sensor provides a diagnosis of the hazard class (NAE or NANA) of the analyte within 5-10 minutes.
+This proof-of-concept work demonstrates the advantage introduced by combining sensing motifs from across disciplines- thus providing a portable sensing system capable of visually differentiating nitroaromatic molecules.